-Python is a very good language.
-It’s easy to learn, easy to use, with a rich standard library and even richer library of 3rd party authors.
+Python is an excellent language.
+It’s easy to learn, easy to use, with a rich standard library and even more vibrant library of 3rd party authors.
 Python is available everywhere and can be used almost for any task.

-Nowadays, Docker can be the rescue.
-Problem is, Docker has many of its own problems as well.
-For example, I personally wouldn’t like to use Docker without any container orchestration, for example Kubernetes.
+Nowadays, Docker can be a rescue.
+The problem is, Docker has many of its issues as well.
+I wouldn’t like to use Docker without any container orchestration, for example, Kubernetes.
 But with that, you need to manage many services and solve a lot of new problems you wouldn’t have to.
-I could write own blog post only for that.
+I could write a blog post only for that.

-So, how can be Python deployed reasonably in a case when container doesn’t make sense?
+So, how can Python be deployed reasonably in a case when the container doesn’t make sense?

 Let’s elaborate it a little bit more.
-First is debian package.
-I saw many times usage of Git or Fabric or scp or whatever, but the problem is, those tools are trying to do jobs which can be handled by the system’s packaging tool.
-There is no need to make a script to handle configuration files or removing an app and so on, for example.
-Also, Debian has already defined places where to put different files (logs, pids, binaries and so on).
+First is the Debian package.
+I saw many times usage of Git or Fabric or scp or whatever, but the problem is, those tools are trying to do jobs that can be handled by the system’s packaging tool.
+There is no need to make a script to manage configuration files or removing an app and so on, for example.
+Also, Debian has already defined places where to put different files (logs, pids, binaries, and so on).

-Problem with debian package is dependencies.
-Any dependency you have
+The problem with the Debian package is dependencies.
+Any dependency you have in your Python’s

 setup.py, you need to pass it to